andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-foliage.md

 # Foliage

-A foliage manager is responsible for determining placement of trees/blades of grass on various sections of terrain.
-By 'default,' grass and trees are spawned sporadically throughout the world, though invalid plots also plant thick forests of trees, as seen here:
+One desired landscape feature was to have general foliage such as blades of grass and trees.
+The `FoliageManager` is responsible for determining placement of trees/blades of grass on various sections of terrain.
+By 'default,' grass and trees are spawned sporadically throughout the world, though invalid plots also plant thick forests of trees (discussed below).
+A majority of the foliage placement derives from the Poisson-Disc algorithm.

-# -- insert screenshot of trees + grass distribution --

 #### Foliage Distribution

-The FoliageManager uses a [Poisson-Disc](https://www.jasondavies.com/poisson-disc/) algorithm to generate a list of points inside a given rect which are mostly uniform.
-Here's this example from wikipedia:

 ![Poisson-Disc example output](https://i.imgur.com/B4fyuyu.jpg)
+<label>Poisson-Disc example via [Wikipedia](https://en.wikipedia.org/wiki/Supersampling#Poisson_disc).</label>

+The FoliageManager uses a [Poisson-Disc](https://www.jasondavies.com/poisson-disc/) algorithm to generate a list of points inside a given rect which are mostly uniform, and then places foliage prefabs into the world based on those calculated positions.

-At the beginning of the game, a set of several poisson-disc results are calculated, and when planting trees or grass across the world the algorithm results are already stored.
+On game load, a set of several poisson-disc results are calculated, and when planting trees or grass the algorithm simple references those stored results.
 The Poisson values can be reused across chunks/sections, as they merely provide a 2D distribution and do not interact with terrain height or anything of that nature.
 By caching a handful of different sets of results, we eliminate the chance that a user will recognize the same pattern being repeated for placed grass/trees.

 ##### Trees